branner-non-code/notes/CONTENT/SQL/Converting_FileMaker_Pro_databases_to_SQL_Python.md

 Any table, even one with only a single significant (non-date) field, cannot retain `UNIQUE` in the backup db, since changes to it can lead to multiple copies of it in the backup.

-Initially, the database had a table of traditional-simplified character expression pairs.
-By giving the corresponding table in the new database just a single character expression field and adding a join table to link traditional to simplified, I've reduced the number of total fields by about 12%, with a running-time increase of about 30%.
+Initially, the SQL database had a table of traditional-simplified character expression pairs, as did the corresponding FMP table.
+By giving the corresponding table in the new database just a single character expression field and adding a join table to link traditional to simplified, I've reduced the number of total fields by about 12%, with an increase in running-time of about 30% for the import script.
 (20130727)

 #### Script for constructing the main database.